 A: Rising juniors and seniors are eligible to apply for the position of Roosevelt Fellow.
-The commitment is for the full academic year, so students studying abroad in 2023-2024 or graduating in Fall 2023 are not eligible.
+The commitment is for the full academic year, so students studying abroad in 2025-2026 or graduating in Fall 2025 are not eligible.
 Roosevelt Fellows have a variety of academic interests and are engaged in a range of extracurricular activities.
-The group of approximately 10 students is composed mostly of seniors, with about 2-3 juniors.
-We are looking to hire 7-9 students for next academic year.
+We are looking to hire 7-8 students for the next academic year.